 There is no wrong or right answer when choosing between matte or glossy tiles for your shower.
 Tile finish depends on your preference, and the functionality you'd like for the tiled area.

 Still can't decide?
-We have made a guide for you to choose between a matte or a glossy finish for your shower room.
-Read on.
+Continue reading as we have made a guide for you to choose between a matte or a glossy finish for your shower room.

 Matte Finish Tiles

 Matte tiles lack shine and bright appeal compared to glossy ones.
 Here are the pros and cons:

 When you want to hide stains and scratches, matte tiles are best for your shower.
 It does not require you to clean it regularly.
 This is why it is called low-maintenance tiles.
 These tiles are also best for busy places such as offices, hotels, and the like.

 Matte tiles are known to be durable and longer shelf life.
 It also gives a natural look.
 Moreover, it is best if you want your shower to have a rustic theme.
 So if you want to go for a rustic look, then this is the best fit.

 One of the best features of these tiles is their non-slippery characteristic.
 Matte tiles have more improved friction compared to glossy ones.
 This is one of the reasons why matte tiles are the go-to option for wet areas such as your shower room.